datalad/datalad-catalog/docs/source/usage.rst

 .. code-block:: bash

-   datalad catalog add --catalog /tmp/my-custom-cat --metadata path/to/metadata.jsonl --config-file path/to/custom_dataset_config.json
+   datalad catalog-add --catalog /tmp/my-custom-cat --metadata path/to/metadata.jsonl --config-file path/to/custom_dataset_config.json

-In the latter case, the config will be set for all new dataset entries corresponding to metadata source objects in the metadata provided to the ``add`` operation.
+In the latter case, the config will be set for all new dataset entries corresponding to metadata source objects in the metadata provided to the ``catalog-add`` operation.

 If no config file is specified on the catalog level, a default config file is used.
 The catalog-level config also serves as the default config on the dataset level,